Since 2013, Bombas customers have helped donate over

 Bombas 60k Day: 60,000 socks donated in one epic day

 On Giving Tuesday, in celebration of our partnership and product collaboration with the Muhammad Ali Foundation, we hosted a community dinner (we called it the “Greatest Of All Thanksgivings”) to celebrate Muhammad Ali's legacy of charity.
-We welcomed 120 guests, Giving Partners, community members, business peers, and individuals experiencing homelessness to enjoy a beautiful family-style meal in a cozy setting.
+We welcomed 120 guests, Giving Partner Organizations, community members, business peers, and individuals experiencing homelessness to enjoy a beautiful family-style meal in a cozy setting.

 “Greatest of All Thanksgivings” Bombas x Muhammad Ali